h4mmad/stc-pay-react-native-clone/README.md

 ### Feb 23, 2023

 - Learnt that the bottom view on the homepage slides up, it's a view component that takes gestures and is animated

+### Feb 25.
+2023

+- Learnt about BottomSheet, and how using scroll view from React-Native-Gesture-Handler solves the problem of nested scrollView within the BottomSheet